aczf099/academic-kickstart3/content/authors/admin/_index.md

 I am an Economist at the OECD in Paris since 2016, where I work in the International Finance unit in the Investment Division on capital flows and capital controls.
 Before that, I worked for the Risk Analysis team at the European Systemic Risk Board (ECB) in Frankfurt on systemic risk measurement and macroprudential policy effectiveness.

+I am co-organising the BdF-BoE-IMF-OECD annual Workshop on International Capital Flows and the OECD session at the Central Bank Research Association (CEBRA) Annual Conference.

-On this website you can find my research publications and work in progress, as well as some photography.
+On this website you can find my research publications and work in progress, as well as some photography!